-30 Nov Preparing For a Stress-free Break From Work
+30 Nov Have a Stress-free Preparation For Taking a Break From Work

 The holiday season is fast approaching, and we all deserve a break from the strange year that has been 2020.
 No matter how much you love your job, proper rest is essential for your wellbeing and productivity.
 But for some of us, it can be hard to switch off properly, even while we’re on holidays.

 So how can we avoid having to think about work matters when we’re taking a well-earned break?
-Over the next two weeks, we will share some practical tips to help you prepare for a stress-free holiday.
+Over the next two weeks, we will share some practical tips to help you prepare in taking a break from work and have a stress-free holiday.
 This week, we focus on how to get yourself organised before going on leave.
 Next week, we will discuss how to prepare colleagues and clients for when you’re away.

 1. Manage your pre-holiday workload